Buying a house can be daunting. Even if you’re not a first-time buyer, chances are it’s been some years since you last went through the process.

 Is it a new build, or a recent build, benefiting from energy efficient systems and greener building regulations?

-24. What council band is the property in?
+24. What council tax band is the property in?

 Finding out the council tax band of your property is essential if you want to estimate how much you’ll be paying in household bills every month.
-Visiting this page and putting in your postcode will provide instant answers.
+Visiting the government website and putting in your postcode will provide instant answers.